vanus-labs/docs/user-manual/connectors/source/github.md

 - Have a GitHub [WebHook][webhook].

 ### Set GitHub Source Configurations
-when running the Connector, you can specify your configs by either setting environments variables or mounting a config.json to `/vance/config/config.json`.
+When running the Connector, you can specify your configs by either setting environments variables or mounting a config.json to `/vance/config/config.json`.

 Here is an example of a configuration file for the GitHub Source.